swarajdalmia/python-playground/algorithms/README.md

-This directory contains the algorithms and concepts discussed in the book "Grokking Algorithms" by Aditya Bhargava.
+One of the resources taken as a guide is "Grokking Algorithms" by Aditya Bhargava.